 Tollesboro Lions Club, Inc. is 1 of 29 Lions Club organizations located within District 43-Y of State of Kentucky.

-Photo to the left was taken sometime prior to May, 1999 by Jerry Shields of the LIONS MAGAZINE (the National Magazine of Lions Club International) for an article about the Tollesboro Lions Club and was taken on the Tollesboro Lions Club Fairgrounds.
-This photo (and a story about how the Tollesboro Lions Club first purchased the Tollesboro High School property in order for the Tollesboro Christian School to be a part of the Tollesboro Community after the Lewis County School Board closed Tollesboro High School in 1994) appeared in the May, 1999 issue of LIONS MAGAZINE.
-Included in the photo (left to right) : Charter Member and Past District Governor W. B. "Buddy" Grant, Charter Member/Charter President Charles M. Hughes, and long-time member (joined the Tollesboro Lions Club in October, 1959) and Past President Don McCann (just prior to celebrating the anniversary of his 40th year of membership), taken during the 45th year of the club's chartering ceremony (the Tollesboro Lions Club was chartered April 30, 1954).
-NOTE: Lion Don McCann has been a member of the Club for 50+ Years!!!
+Photo to the left was taken sometime just prior to May, 1999 by Jerry Shields of the LIONS MAGAZINE (the National Magazine of Lions Club International) for inclusion in the May, 1999 issue of the LIONS MAGAZINE.
+The photo was taken at the Tollesboro Lions Club Fairground and accompanied an article about how the Tollesboro Lions Club first purchased the Tollesboro High School property in order for the Tollesboro Christian School to be a part of the Tollesboro Community after the Lewis County School Board closed Tollesboro High School in 1994).
+Included in the photo (left to right) are 3 (now deceased and very missed members): Charter Member and Past District Governor W. B. "Buddy" Grant, Charter Member/Charter President Charles M. Hughes, and long-time member (joined the Tollesboro Lions Club in October, 1959) and Past President Don McCann (just prior to celebrating the anniversary of his 40th year of membership), taken during the 45th year of the club's chartering ceremony (the Tollesboro Lions Club was chartered April 30, 1954).
+NOTE: Lion Don McCann remained a member of the Club for 50+ Years whereby Lion Grant and Lion Hughes passed away prior to the 50th Anniversary of the Club.

 CULLEN ALAN STANFIELD